 When a child is being rude or complaining that something isn’t fair, ask yourself: “Is my child expressing general frustration about the injustices or challenges of life, or is he being deliberately hurtful, condescending or abusive?”

-I believe that when kids engage in mildly rebellious expressions of frustration, it’s a sign that you clearly have the authority.
+I believe that when kids engage in mildly rebellious expressions of frustration, it’s a sign that you indeed have the authority.

-Make no mistake, there is a distinction between eye-rolling and your child shouting, “You’re stupid” or something even worse.
-I think parents need to really understand this difference at a core level.
+But make no mistake, there is a distinction between eye-rolling and your child shouting, “You’re stupid” or something even worse.
+I think parents need to understand this difference at a core level.

 I’d usually reply, “Well, the question is, did she ever tell you to f-off in the past?
 If she didn’t, don’t worry about it.
 And if she does in the future, hold her accountable.”
 It’s as simple as that.